strayr/voron-afterburner-ender3/README.md

 This is known to fit a late 2020 production Ender v2, it might not fit older pros and vanilla ender 3s.

 The afterburner carriage fits clockwork 1, AB-BN-30 and the stealthburner fan shroudand toolhead.
-It doesn not fit clockwork 2.
-A clockwork 2 compatible carriage will happen shortly.
-ERCF modified clockwork should fit
+It doesn not fit clockwork 2. ~~A clockwork 2 compatible carriage will happen shortly.~~ ERCF modified clockwork should fit.
+A modified version that should fit Clockwork 2 is availabe in the CW2 folder.

 The Omron inductive probe does not fit, and is not compatible with the creality v-roller carriage.
 I use this with a BL-Touch.
 If you really want to use an omron style inductive probe you will likely need a linear rail setup, i suggest you consider converting your ender 3 into a switchwire.